 Glenmorangie 18 year Single Highland rare malt Scotch Whisky 1990s miniature + tube

 Condition: New.
-Collector-Please note as this is a vintage/rare/limited edition bottle, conditions of bottle/label and liquid level can vary - Some years can varied and as estimations only (example: estimated 1970s/80s).
+Collector-Please note as this is a vintage/rare/limited edition bottle, conditions of bottle/label and liquid level can vary - Some years can vary and as estimations only (example: estimated 1970s/80s).

 Lost Distillery/Brand: No.